azhvac/azhvac.github.io/_posts/2014-08-31-hello-word.md

 ---
-title: Ullamco Laboris minim veniam
+title: This is an example Blog post, if you wanted to blog.
-featured: /assets/images/pic03.jpg
+featured: /assets/images/pic03.png
 layout: post
 ---